SkygearIO/guides/auth/basics/android.md

 Log.i("Skygear User", "Username: " + currentUser.username);
 ```

-Please be reminded that the `currentUser` object only retrieved when user
+Please be reminded that the `currentUser` object persist locally, and the
-login / signup Skygear.
+information (e.g. roles, emails, etc) might not sync with the server if it was

-To get the latest information (e.g. roles, emails, etc.) of the current user,
+changed remotely.

-you can ask "Who am I" to Skygear:
+To get the latest information of the current user, you can call `whoami()`.

 ```java
 skygear.whoami(new AuthResponseHandler() {